Argus LogoPLARV

 Fusing loss and gradient norm simultaneously to distinguish between getting stuck and genuine convergence.

-Computing a DQI profile across layers for transformer models to identify which layers received rich gradient signals.
+Computing an ADQI profile across layers for transformer models to identify which layers received rich gradient signals.